Man arrested after firing gun at woman at southern Indiana gas station

 LYNNVILLE, Ind.
 (WISH) — A Missouri man is behind bars after police say he fired a gun at a woman at a southern Indiana gas station after she didn’t respond to an unsolicited comment he made toward her.

-The shooting happened just after midnight Monday.
+The shooting happened on Monday just after midnight Sunday.
 Local law enforcement were called to a Casey’s gas station at 107 IN 68 in Lynnville on a report that a female was shot at.

 Indiana State Police learned the female was sitting inside her car in the parking lot when Eli Gunden, 28, drove up beside her and made an “unsolicited comment” at her.